• Skip to primary navigation

 Why does this happen?

-Air presses down equally on the water in the bottle and in the straw when there is no balloon present ( or the balloon is pegged ) but when the peg is removed, air from the balloon increases the air pressure in the bottle which pushes down on the water, forcing it through the straw.
+Air presses down equally on the water in the bottle and in the straw when no balloon is present ( or the balloon is pegged ), but when the peg is removed, air from the balloon increases the air pressure in the bottle, pushing down on the water, forcing it through the straw.

 More Air Pressure Experiments

-Demonstrate the Bernoulli Principle with this easy demonstration using a plastic bottle and ball of paper.
+Demonstrate the Bernoulli Principle with a very simple demonstration using a plastic bottle and a ball of paper.

 Suck a boiled egg into a jar without touching it.